aichaos/rivescript-js/docs/rivescript.md

 populate the various sort buffers.
 This is absolutely necessary for reply matching to work efficiently!

+## data deparse()

+Translate the in-memory representation of the loaded RiveScript documents into a JSON-serializable data structure.
+This may be useful for developing a user interface to edit RiveScript replies without having to edit the RiveScript code manually, in conjunction with the `write()` method.

+## string stringify([data deparsed])

+Translate the in-memory representation of the RiveScript brain back into RiveScript source code.
+This is like `write()`, but it returns the text of the source code as a string instead of writing it to a file.

+You can optionally pass the parameter `deparsed`, which should be a data structure of the same format that the `deparse()` method returns.
+If not provided, the current internal data is used (this function calls `deparse()` itself and uses that).

+Warning: the output of this function won't be pretty.
+For example, no word wrapping will be done for your longer replies.
+The only guarantee is that what comes out of this function is valid RiveScript code that can be loaded back in later.

+## void write (string filename[, data deparsed])

+Write the in-memory RiveScript data into a RiveScript text file.
+This method can not be used on the web; it requires filesystem access and can only run from a Node environment.

+This calls the `stringify()` method and writes the output into the filename specified.
+You can provide your own deparse-compatible data structure, or else the current state of the bot's brain is used instead.

 # Public Configuration Methods

 ## void setHandler(string lang, object)